Build an LLM from scratch in MAX

 return cast(Tensor, attn_output)

-Next: Section 5 implements layer normalization, which normalizes activations before each sublayer in the transformer block.
+Next: Layer normalization normalizes activations before each sublayer in the transformer block.

 Layer normalization